Alabama State 2022

 The Politics disad has to be my favorite debate to have and to judge although many find the link chain to be a little silly.
 However, this doesn't mean go crazy with a random agenda disad because I also do find myself assigning close to zero and even zero risk of a disad.
 Specific links to an aff are important but that doesn't mean your generic topic links don't matter either.
 For aff teams thumpers are the best way to beat generic topic links to disads especially if they post-date the negative's uniqueness evidence.

 I lean heavily neg on CP theory and am almost in the realm of giving the negative infinite conditionality.
 I believe that is the burden of the neg to prove the aff is a bad idea or solves best and thus I think conditionality is the best method for the negative to be able to achieve this.
-This does not mean you can't go for condo bad in front of me but rather that it probably shouldn't be your a strat and that there should probably be specific in round abuse proven.
+This does not mean you can't go for condo bad in front of me but rather that it probably shouldn't be your A strat and that there should probably be specific in round abuse proven.
 The more condo the negative reads the more convincing condo bad becomes especially in a world where the negative is implemented 4+ conditional worlds.
 I feel for the aff for judge kick and having to defend two worlds but I think most times judge kick doesn't matter as the net benefit doesn't work absent a counterplan due to low risk and getting outweighed by the affirmative.
 There is definitely a debate to be had though on whether or not the neg gets judge kick.
 Generally I think process/states/agent CPs are all good doesn't mean the theory debate isn't there to be had higher threshold to reject the team versus reject the arg.
 I have yet to see another method of weighing CP and net benefit outside of sufficiency framing that makes any sense but if you have an alternative I'm happy to hear it and implement it if you win it.

 I've began to enjoy kritikal debates more and more as I've become more entrenched in debate through my college career.
 That does not mean that I think I am a good judge for the K. My depth in kritik literature is quite shallow and it is to the negative's advantage to over-explain their kritik if I am in the back of your round because if I just don't understand what you are kritiking and how the alternative solves that it is unlikely I am to vote on your kritik.
 I think specific links to the aff are important and if you can point to specific affirmative evidence to prove you link that puts you in a good position for winning your link.
 In most cases I will weigh the affirmative in some method against the aff unless the negative is just outright winning that the kritik must be a prior-question to the aff.
 Going for kritiks without the alt I'm hesitant to vote on because without a method of solving how are the links not just FYIs?
 If you can answer that question feel free to go for the kritik without an alternative.